DouglasHeriot/theejs-nodejs-demo/README.md

 	git push origin master

-The post-receive hook should automatically checkout the latest version and restar the server process.
+The post-receive hook should automatically checkout the latest version and restart the server process.